WPIRoboticsEngineering/RBE3001_nucleo_firmware/README.md

 To report an issue with the template code it must consist of these exact elements:

-A puplic fork of the template code from the current master with the error demonstrated with a unit test demonstration.
-Only the nessisary code to demonstrate the bug.
+A public fork of the template code from the current master with the error demonstrated with a unit test demonstration.
+Only the necessary code to demonstrate the bug.
 9 times out of 10, when doing this you will find the bug or a faster workaround to unexpected behavior.
 If the bug can be demonstrated in isolation then move on to the next step.
-DO Not just copy your whole project over, make a new set of code demonstrationg only the problem and nothing else.
+DO Not just copy your whole project over, make a new set of code demonstrating only the problem and nothing else.
 Each line must have a comment on the end explaining why it needs to be ther in order to demonstrate the bug.
 This will be visible in the github diff as each line having a comment after the end of the line.
 If you demonstration does not meet these criteria, the issue will wait until you commit updates making the repo meet them.

 An Issue posted here: https://github.com/WPIRoboticsEngineering/RBE3001_nucleo_firmware/issues and a link to the repository with the demonstration code.
 Simply describing a problem without the isolated demonstration code will cause the issue to be closed.
 The issue will be reviewed and a patch or response with happen as soon as the staff figures out whats wrong.
-If you would like to suggest a solution, feel free to send a Pull Request with a clean branch of the solution to the siiue.
+If you would like to suggest a solution, feel free to send a Pull Request with a clean branch of the solution to the issue.
 Be sure to include the issue number, such as #1 , in all commits resolving this issue.